thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 be doing their job.
 In addition to this, the Jews also had Temple guards, placed in 24 stations about the gates and courts - a total of 240 Levites and 30 priests on duty every night.
 During the night, the captain of the Temple made his rounds and on his approach every guard had to rise and salute him.
-If any guard found asleep he was beaten, or his garments were set on fire.
+If any guard found asleep he was beaten or his garments were set on fire.
 In fact, the Romans and Jewish priests did everything possible to prevent Jesus' resurrection.

 Yet, despite these precautions, all of a sudden there was an earthquake, angels descended from heaven and